Strichartz estimates for the half Klein-Gordon equation on asymptotically flat backgrounds and applications to cubic Dirac equations: Half-Klein-Gordon operators with a small perturbation

-We conclude that the estimates \eqref{est-lem-c} hold for all $k\in\mathbb Z$. \end{proof} Now we prove the localised energy estimates.
-The argument to obtain the localised energy estimates from the estimates \eqref{local-energy-localised} is identical as the proof of Theorem 3 of \cite{tataru4}.
+\begin{proof}[Proof of Theorem \ref{thm-loc-en-est}] The argument to obtain the localised energy estimates from the estimates \eqref{local-energy-localised} is identical as the proof of Theorem 3 of \cite{tataru4}.
 From Proposition \ref{prop-local-local} one can deduce that for any function $u\in L^\infty_tL^2_x\cap X^0$ localised at frequency $|\xi|\approx2^k$, the following localised estimates hold:

 From this, we infer that